 Good statistical research can turn up anomalies like this, which are great for spotting upsets and staying ahead of the public.

-The playing styles of the teams determine what kind of match is likely to occur, which in turn can go a long way to telling us what result to expect.
+The playing styles of the teams determine what kind of match is likely to occur, which in turn can go a long way to telling us what results to expect.

 This can be especially useful for predicting upsets in prop bets, which we will cover in the next section.

 It’s not just the styles of the overall teams either.
 The playing styles of key individual players is very relevant, but it’s also worth looking more deeply than the headline players.
-Maybe one team is generally stronger than the other, but with an achilles heel like bad rush defence.
+Maybe one team is generally stronger than the other, but with an Achilles heel like bad rush defense.
 The other team might be pretty average, but with a tight-end who has been making loads of rushing yards all season.
-This mis-match can tilt the game in favor of an upset.
+This mismatch can tilt the game in favor of an upset.

 The same goes for coaches – they have form just like players.
 Check out the coaches’ history against each other.
 Is the coach tactically flexible or does he consistently stick to one style and gameplan?
 If you are betting on a playoff game, how is the coach’s record in the postseason?